 The CSO Master Plan developed an overall capital cost in 2019 dollars for each of the combined sewer districts.
-The total capital cost to implement the CSO Master Plan including the 10 percent green infrastructure (GI) allowance is estimated as \$1,150,400,000 in 2019 dollars.
-Applying the maximum +100 percent of the Class 5 estimating range, the total capital cost for budgeting purposes is estimated to be \$2,300,800,000.
-The capital cost summary is shown in the 2023 CSO Background document (Appendix A).
+The total design and construction capital cost to implement the CSO Master Plan, including an additional 10 percent for GI costs, is estimated as \$1.15 billion.
+Applying the maximum +100 percent of the Class 5 estimating range, the total capital cost for budgeting purposes is estimated to be \$2.30 billion.
+The capital cost summary is shown in the 2024 CSO Background document (Appendix A).

 The following section provides the financial status of the program.
-The financial budget is provided based on the current year's actual spend with a three-year window forecast.
-As preliminary design is completed for a district, updated Class 3 cost estimates will be prepared and utilized in the financial tracking process.
+The financial budget is based on the current year's actual spending with a three-year window forecast.
+As preliminary designs are completed for the districts, updated Class 3 cost estimates will be prepared and utilized in the financial tracking process.